jude8786/Software-Engineering-Project/README.md

 Why this is functional:
 The anonymous function (expense) => expense.category == category is a closure because it captures the category variable from its surrounding scope.

+---

+### My Experience with this project

+Working on this project has been an incredible learning experience, allowing me to explore and apply various aspects of software engineering and mobile app development.
+I gained hands-on experience with Flutter, learning how to create dynamic and responsive UIs while managing state effectively.
+Implementing clean code principles, such as the Single Responsibility Principle and DRY (Don't Repeat Yourself), helped me write more maintainable and scalable code.
+I also delved into functional programming concepts like immutability, higher-order functions, and closures, which improved the efficiency and readability of my code.
+Setting up a CI/CD pipeline with GitHub Actions and using Gradle for build management gave me insight into automating testing, building, and deployment processes, which streamlined the workflow.
+One of the most challenging yet rewarding parts was debugging issues like asset management and form validation, which strengthened my problem-solving skills.
+I thoroughly enjoyed designing the user interface, particularly adding images to expense categories to make the app more visually engaging.
+Testing the application with unit tests and exploring tools like GitHub Copilot further enriched my development experience.
+Overall, this project not only honed my technical skills but also taught me the importance of organization, attention to detail, and persistence in overcoming challenges.
+It has been a fulfilling journey, and I am excited to apply these learnings to future projects.